itsjerryokolo/CryptoPunks/README.md

 ## GraphQL Endpoint

 Query the subgraph via its endpoint.
 You first need to create an API KEY.
-This video show how: https://youtu.be/UrfIpm-Vlgs
+This video show how to do that: https://youtu.be/UrfIpm-Vlgs
 ```
 https://gateway.thegraph.com/api/[API-KEY]/subgraphs/id/YqMJatbgbqy1GodtbYZv4U9NzyaScCgSF7CAE5ivAM7
 ```